genes-and-health/BI_PY/README.md

 3. Save

 Finally merge all the same types of dataset together, deduplicate and save.

+## `5-process-datasets-nhs-digital.ipynb`

+### Codesets
+* ICD-10 \[all non-ECDS\]
+* SNOMED-CT \[ECDS\]

+### Data cuts
+* 2025_03: HES_APC, HES_OP, ECDS
+* 2024_10: CIVREG, HES_APC, HES_OP, CANCER, ECDS
+* 2023_07: CIVREG, HES_APC, HES_OP, CANCER, ECDS
+* 2021_09: CIVREG, HES_APC, HES_OP

+#### ECDS data

+As of this release (version010), we now use ECDS (SNOMED-CT) data in `BI_PY`.
+Because all other NHS Digital data sources used employ ICD-10, we collectively process all ECDS data together in the last step of the notebook.

+### Process

+We process the datasets in the following way:

+Load the dataset in turn
+Expand the wide files into multirow files so that one person can have multiple rows.
+Deduplicate
+Save
+We will then remove unrealistic dates with previously saved Demographic data from notebook 1, and save again.

+For some datasets, in particular the very wide datasets, there are a few issues which required some preprocessing.
+These steps will be removed in future where possible, when the custom library is updated.
+Where preprocessing has been required, the final pre-processed dataset is saved in a folder called `preprocessed_files`.

 # GRAVEYARD BELOW
 NB. processing of Bradford data now takes place in notebook #4.